Lewisham and Lee Green Low Traffic Neighbourhood

 Electric vehicle charging points

 We have identified locations for 12 new charging points within the LTN area, based on comments made by residents and partners during the consultation period.
-Three new charging points have already been installed and the remaining nine will be installed by March 2023.
+These have been installed and locations of all available charging points in the borough can be found online on Zap Map.

-If you're interested in an EV charging point near your property - inside or outside the LTN - please let us know by emailing electricalvehicles@lewisham.gov.uk.
+If you're interested in an EV charging point near your property - inside or outside the LTN - please complete the EV charging point request form.

 Bike hangars